What is a Deauthentication Attack and How to Prevent It?

 7. Legitimate Uses.

-10. What is the difference between a disassociation attack and a deauthentication attack?
+10. What is the difference between disassociation and de-authentication attacks?

-A disassociation attack uses disassociation frames to cut off a device from a Wi-Fi network, whereas a deauthentication attack uses deauthentication frames to make the device reauthenticate.
+A disassociation attack uses disassociation frames to disconnect a device from a Wi-Fi network, whereas a de-authentication attack uses de-authentication frames to force the device to re-authenticate.

 11. Do deauth attacks still work?